RogueEdit/pyRogue/README.md

 # pyRogue
-> **pyRogue** is a educational project.
+> # **pyRogue** is a educational project.
 For now it is only a proof-of-concept.
 The servers are now secured so do not access them!
-> ## Not Working.
-Do not use.
+> # Not Working.
+Do not use!

 ![Preview Image](.github/previews/main.png)